How to Be A Master in Photoshop Pen Tool

 Rename the path layer, Photoshop Pen Tool

-06. How To Modify an Existing Path with the Pen Tool
+How To Modify an Existing Path with the Pen Tool

+After you have created your path, you can change any areas that need to be tweeted.
+It is useful to zoom in on different areas of your path.
 If you don’t see your path in your image, click on the path’s name in the Paths Panel.
 The path will appear in your image, and you’ll be able to adjust it as necessary.

-07. How To Add Additional Paths to an Existing Path
+01. How To Add Additional Paths to an Existing Path

 In our example of a coffee cup, there is a way out of the cup.
 However, in order to isolate the cup from the background, we must also create a path around the inside of the handle.